Master Computational and Applied Mathematics (CAM)

 Note: Applicants who have not yet an “IdM Account“ have to register at IdM first (also on www.campo.fau.eu).
 IdM stands for Identity Management of FAU.

-Note: You can see the status of your application online.
-Hence, e-mails asking for the status of application will not be answered.
+Note: After application, you can see the status of your application online.

 Read first: Information on the application process for Master’s programmes at FAU

-(Note that on www.campo.fau.de, there is a button on the bottom line to switch between German and English.
-On www.fau.eu, it is on the top line.)
+(Note that on www.campo.fau.de and on www.fau.eu , there is a button in the upper right corner of the page to switch between German and English.

 A few frequently asked questions concerning application: